-MASC Artist-to-Artist Mentorship is a program that has been designed specifically to bring artists from diverse traditions and communities together in the National Capital Region.
+MASC Artist-to-Artist Mentorship is a program that has been designed specifically to bring artists from diverse traditions and communities wishing to work together for the purposes of delivering arts programming to schools in the National Capital Region.
 Artists working in all disciplines across Ontario are invited to submit applications to work with a MASC artist in the same discipline for a 10-day residency in schools.

 All MASC artists have undergone vulnerable sector screening.

 An artist's application to work in the MASC Artist-to-Artist Mentorship program, should focus on the following priorities: